Zamiell/isaac-faq/README.md

 ## What does the colon operator in Lua do?

-In Lua, you can invoke module functions in two ways:
+In Lua, you can invoke module functions (i.e. functions that are attached to a table) in two different ways:

 ```lua
 foo.bar()